peter-can-write/web-notes/js.md

 In ES5, a similar function already exists ready for use:
 `Function.prototype.bind`.
 This function actually combines the concept of binding an instance to a method with currying, as discussed before.
-It takes an instance to bind a method too, as well as any number of argumetns to pass to the function when called later:
+It takes an instance to bind a method too, as well as any number of arguments to pass to the function when called later:

 ```JS